sunyoungp/Sunyoung-Park-Rclass-project2/Code/README.md

 ## Code Location:

-Place your various `.R` or `.qmd` scripts in the appropriate folders:
+This directory contains `.R` or `.qmd` scripts in the folders as appropriate:

-- Processing_code for cleaning raw data to processed data
+- Processing_code cleans raw data and converts to processed data
-- Analysis_code or your analyses on cleaned data.
+- Analysis_code performs analyses on cleaned data.

-Depending on your specific project, you might want to have further sub-folders.

 ## Code Design: